TechnicalPursuit/TIBET-Examples/pizza/README.md

 1634526311463 [7] TDS Application Started (server)
 ```

-_NOTE: to use a different port use the --port flag: tibet start --port NNN._
+_NOTE: to use a different port use the --port flag: tibet start --port NNNN._

 Once the server starts you'll see lines similar to those above.
 Use the first
 link marked (dev) to open the application home page in your default browser: